l0k0ms/log-workshop/workshop/exercise_1/README.md

 ## Step 2: Gathering better logs.

-Logs are flowing in your Datadog application but they are not parsed nor are they linked to the other medium.
+Logs are flowing in your Datadog application but they are not parsed nor are they linked to the other data type.

 In order to solve this issue we are going to use to reserved attribute: